Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/CaaS.md

 Compliance, Monitoring, and Auditing:

 - Centralized logging and security-related events are forwarded directly to the SOC team SIEM, enabling correlation, alerting, and continuous security monitoring.

-The service is offered with the following metrics: *15 nodes with 8 GB RAM for each unit*.

 The service offers the following advantages: